librarianofbabel/libraryofbabel.info-algo/README.md

 Pick values fairly close to but less than m for a and c, or else adjacent permutations won't appear particularly random.

 ainverse needs to be found using Euclid's extended algorithm.
-I have code for this that I'll upload.
+I have uploaded code for this.

 The bit-shifting operations are a little trickier to invert.
 I start with this: